aikaterna/aikaterna-cogs/README.md

 chatchart - Generates a pie chart to display chat activity over the last 5000 messages.
 Requested by violetnyte.

+partycrash - A port of Will's partycrash command from the v2 Admin cog.
+This cog will not generate invites, but will show already-existing invites that the bot has access to view.

 pingtime - Show all shards' pingtimes.

 retrosign - A v3 port of Anismash's retrosign cog: https://github.com/Anismash/Ani-Cogs/tree/master/retrosign